What Is a Trading Journal?

 What you learned from it

-Think of it this way.
 A trade log tells you what happened.
 A trading journal tells you why it happened.

 Why Most Traders Stay Stuck Without One

-Most traders fail because they do not have a feedback loop.
-They do not review.
-They do not track patterns.
-They trade the same way every day and hope for a different result.
+Traders fail when nothing forces them to confront what's really happening.
+They don't review.
+They don't track patterns.
+They trade the same way every day and hope for different results.

-A trading journal creates the feedback loop.
-Here is why that matters.
+A trading journal builds the feedback loop.

 You Keep Repeating the Same Mistakes